|

 mother killed herself."

-She then swallowed 28 tablets of Elavil and injected
+She then swallowed 28 tablets of Elavil and injected herself with potassium

 Her mother, Carol Thomas, became concerned that she couldn't raise her daughter

 and called the police.
-Officers David Smith and Steve Henker
+Officers David Smith and Steve Henker entered her

-floor in the bedroom.
+bedroom.
 She was semi-conscious and not responding.

-She was taken to the Baptist Memorial Medical Center in North Little Rock for
+She was taken to the

 The Pulaski County Coroner Mark Malcolm estimated that the children had been